 Feed includes grain, hay, seed, kibble, and similar products.
 Tax does not apply to sales of feed for food animals.

 Some feed, like alfalfa, can be used for either food or nonfood animals.
-When selling this type of product, you should obtain a BOE 230-T, Exemption Certificate Animal Life, Feed, Drugs and Medicines, to support the exempt sales.
+When selling this type of product, you should obtain a CDTFA 230-T, Exemption Certificate Animal Life, Feed, Drugs and Medicines, to support the exempt sales.

 You should itemize all invoices that include taxable and nontaxable sales.

 You do not need a seller's permit or pay sales tax if the only products you sell are feed for the following:

 - Nonfood animals that are to be sold in the owner's business operations.

 - Breeding animals and their offspring both being held for resale in the owner's business operations.